JPBergsma/optimade-python-tools/docs/tutorial_trajectories.md

   * values: A dictionary with the name of the list field as the key and the field corresponding to the length of this list as the value.

 * enabled_response_formats
   * description: The supported output formats.
-JSON is the default output format for optimade.
+JSON is the default output format for OPTIMADE.
 It however does not support storing binary numbers and as a result the response for trajectories can become quite large.
     Therefore, we have added experimental support for the hdf5 format.
 This will make the responses much smaller when returning large amounts of numerical data, but there is also some extra overhead per field, so for entries without large numerical fields JSON can be more efficient.
     Valid values are: "json" and "hdf5".
   * type: List of strings